 ReportMiner supports extraction of unstructured data from text, EDI, Excel, PRN, and PDF files.
 In this case, we are extracting data from a text file.

-4. Click OK.
-A text file containing information regarding customer’s dues will open in the report model designer.
+3. Click OK.
+A text file containing information regarding customer’s dues will open on the ReportMiner designer.

 Now that the file is open in ReportMiner, we will create an extraction template.